-Berlin celebrated Christmas with his wife and his surviving children when those children were young, but he was always reportedly sad on that day.
+Berlin celebrated Christmas with his wife and his surviving children when those children were young but was always reportedly sad on that day.
 He did not celebrate the holiday at all once his surviving children grew up.

 I don't know much about co-writers Joseph Carleton Beal and James Ross Boothe beyond the place and dates of their births.
 This was the only hit for these songwriters.

-Marks was born in a New York City suburb and graduated from Colgate University before going off to Paris to study music.
+Marks was born in a New York City suburb and graduated from Colgate University in Hamilton, N.Y., before going off to Paris to study music.
 Besides writing songs, Marks was a prominent radio producer.
 He had a heroic World War II combat record, winning the Bronze Star and four battle stars.